 6. May Improve Respiratory Function

-Steam inhalation clears nasal blockages and reduces headaches.
+Steam inhalation clears nasal blockages and reduces headaches by promoting respiratory health.
 A prospective controlled evaluation of steam therapy found it effective in decreasing respiratory distress in people with bronchiolitisi XA viral lung infection that commonly occurs in the winter and causes inflammation and congestion in the airways.
 (18).

 Steam inhalation opens the mucous membrane of the nasal cavity.
 This helps a person take deep breaths, which provides relief from recurrent sinus symptoms (19).